CANopenTerm/CANopenTerm/docs/picoc-api.md

 ﻿# PicoC API

 !> Support for PicoC is currently being developed and is expected to become available in Version 1.0.5 at the earliest.

-!> When writing a PicoC script, you do not need to define a main function.
-   PicoC scripts are executed from top to bottom without the need for an explicit entry point like a main function in traditional C programs.
+!> Scripts are slightly simpler than standard C programs because, **A**) all the system headers are included automatically for you so you don't need to include them in your file/s and **B**) scripts don't require a `main()` function; they have statements that are run directly from the top of a file to the bottom.

 ## CAN Database File (DBC)